138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Long ago, Ben Graham taught me that ‘Price is what you pay; value is what you get.
 Whether we’re talking about socks or stocks, I like buying quality merchandise when it is marked down.”

-A fantastic quote defining the huge difference in the price of a product and the value you derive from it.
-They are clearly unrelated concepts.
-How you value something is down to your perception, whereas the market sets the price you pay.
-He also highlights that his approach to buying a simple product like socks is the same way he approaches buying companies.
-If you feel you are getting great value at a low cost, you will make good investing decisions.
+This is a fantastic quote that defines the huge difference between the price of a product and the value you derive from it.
+They are unrelated concepts.
+How you value something depends on your perception, whereas the market sets your price.
+He also highlights that his approach to buying a simple product like socks is the same as that of buying companies.
+You will make good investing decisions if you feel you are getting great value at a low cost.

 “You only find out who is swimming naked when the tide goes out.”

 This witty remark refers to Wall Street and investment advisors who make predictions and tell people how to invest their money.
-The point here is when the stock market falls and hedge funds or managed funds go into insolvency, they are the ones swimming naked, e.g., taking too many risks with other people’s money.
+The point here is when the stock market falls, and hedge funds or managed funds go into insolvency, they swim naked, e.g., taking too many risks with other people’s money.

 “You can turn any investment into a bad deal by paying too much.
 What you can’t do is turn something into a good deal by paying little.”

-Again referring to his ethos on buying value, even a good company can be a bad deal if the price is not right.
+Again, he refers to his ethos of buying value, saying that even a good company can be a bad deal if the price is not right.
 You have to buy a good company at a great price.

 “An investor needs to do very few things right as long as he or she avoids big mistakes.”